epsil/lastpy/README.md

     last.py folder
     last.py playlist.m3u

-The output is a new playlist, which can written to a file with the `>` operator or the `-o` option:
+The output is a new playlist, which can written to a file:

-    last.py playlist.m3u > sorted.m3u
+    last.py playlist.m3u sorted.m3u
-    last.py -o sorted.m3u playlist.m3u

 This generally works well for sorting tracks by the same artist.
 When sorting various artists, however, the raw Last.fm ratings tend to